bg901690/CSC468-Team-Project/README.md

    - Hang around alumni weekend to present to people for at least 2 hours gets 5% bonus towards midterm

 Both the PDF and slide go onto GitHub repo

+Plan of Attack:
+1) create operational generator and hasher (python, ruby, reverse?)
+2) get worker to be able to call generator and hasher to get target hashes and solve them
+3) figure out how to log the successes to MySQL db
+4) craft webui that pulls dynamic data from MySQL db